 KP does have some environmental triggers.
 “Dry air, dry heat and the winter months can exacerbate KP,” explains Talakoub, which means on the flipside, humidity and moisture help reduce the roughness — this is why many people notice the bumps look better during the summer months.

 This is great news if you live in a tropical environment (or have a humidifier in your home).
-If you don’t, constant moisturization is key.
-It won’t make the “chicken skin” disappear but it can make the bumps feel markedly less prickly.
+If you do not, constant moisturization is key.
+It will not make the “chicken skin” disappear but it can make the bumps feel markedly less prickly.
 Pro tip: Moisturizers specifically formulated for treating KP often pack a one-two punch, hydrating skin while also delivering a dose of exfoliating lactic acid or urea.

 The major caveat here is that none of these options will cure your KP — to keep seeing the skin-smoothing effects, you will have to keep up the exfoliating and moisturizing routine indefinitely.
-And more importantly, dermatologists stress that “chicken skin” is totally normal — it doesn’t require treatment and shouldn’t be stigmatized.
-But if you are looking for an excuse to move to a tropical climate, we won’t stop you.
+And more importantly, dermatologists stress that “chicken skin” is totally normal — it does not require treatment and shouldn’t be stigmatized.
+But if you are looking for an excuse to move to a tropical climate, we will not stop you.